-After returning from the desert in South America, I received the same question from several people : “How do you plan and prepare yourself for such a trip?”.
-In this 2-post series I intend to provide some answers to this question.
+After returning from the desert of South America, I received the same question from several people: “How do you plan and prepare yourself for such a trip?”.
+In this 2-post series I intend to provide some answers to this question (link to Part 2)

 - Part #1 Planning @ Home considers the planning and preparation tasks I executed before I went on the desert hike.
 I will primarily discuss the different tools that are available – mostly web based.

 - Part #2 Navigation @ Tour focuses on some technical aspects in order to use the outcome of Part #1 during the trip.